 Create Space - Art Studio in Wirksworth, Derbyshire

-A new shared creative workshop and studio in the beautiful market town of Wirksworth!
-Joining Upcycled Creative, I am bringing you a permanent display of contemporary art and craft, ideal to browse for your interiors, offices and your gift giving needs.
+I have joined up with Upcycled Creative to bring you a permanent display of contemporary art and craft, ideal to browse for your interiors, offices and your gift giving needs.

 The studio is home to my glass fusing workshop, where I will teach you to make your own glass art and accessories, as well as hosting other tutors for a public workshop programme.